AntiMatter568/DeepMASC/README.md

 ### Running from Different Directories

 To run DeepMASC from any directory:
-1. Activate the conda environment: `conda activate DeepMASC`
-2. Navigate to the DeepMASC repository directory: `cd /path/to/DeepMASC`
+1. Navigate to the DeepMASC repository directory
-3. Run the scripts as shown in the examples above
+2. Run the scripts as shown in the examples above
-4. Use relative or absolute paths for input/output files as needed
+3. Use relative or absolute paths for input/output files as needed

 ### Finding Your Conda Environment Path